sysal-bruce-publication/offline-path-planning-for-vrp/README.md

     ```
     *!!!
 NOTICE !!!
 The output file will be placed in `input/` directory*

-2. Create a new project with MSVC and add all needed header and source files in [pdv_simulation](Code/pdv_simulation).
+2. Create a new project with MSVS and add all needed header and source files in [pdv_simulation](Code/pdv_simulation).
 3. Open `C/C++`, set `SDL checks` to `No (/sdl-)`.
 4. Match the marco `NODE_NUM` and `PDV_NUM` in [main.cpp of pdv_simulation](Code/pdv_simulation/main.cpp) with the number of sensor nodes.
 5. Set wanted minimum charge number for single PDV.